 Why Do We Eat Too Much?

-Research shows that eating while doing another task—working at your desk, watching TV, driving—can cause you to eat more food than when you’re sitting at a table, focusing on and honoring your dining experience.
+Research shows that eating while doing another task, such as working at your desk, watching TV, or driving can cause you to eat more food than when you’re sitting at a table, focusing on and honoring your dining experience.
 Pull up a chair in the kitchen, a break room or wherever you can escape distraction for each meal, and engage your senses in the moment.
-Tuning into the taste of a sweet potato, the aroma of freshly made soup or the texture of your sandwich’s multi-grain bread can help keep your focus on what you’re doing so you don’t eat without thought.
+Tuning into the taste of a sweet potato, the aroma of freshly made soup or the texture of your sandwich’s multigrain bread can help keep your focus on what you’re doing so you don’t eat without thought.

 Eating Too Quickly

 Often a companion of mindless eating, scarfing down your food too quickly can cause you to eat past the point of contentment.
 To give your brain the time it needs to get the message from your stomach that you’ve had enough (20 minutes), pace yourself as you eat.
 Try putting your fork down between bites, and check in with yourself during your meal so you are more attuned when you’ve satisfied your hunger.

 Many diets ask you to put some of your favorite foods on a “no” list.
 While it may be wise to limit certain goodies, completely nixing some of your favorites all together generally has one outcome—eating too much of them the next time they cross your path.
 Instead, set some boundaries around your trigger foods.
 If you know that it’s hard to eat just a square of chocolate, make a rule that you only eat high-quality chocolate that you buy just once a month.

 We sometimes forget that the role of food is to nourish our bodies and not our feelings.